 How to Promote Affiliate Links on Facebook

-There are a couple of ways in which you can approach affiliate marketing on Facebook, and they all have one thing in common.
-You need to build an audience; you need to establish some trust.
+You can approach affiliate marketing on Facebook in a couple of ways, and they all have one thing in common.
+You need to build an audience; you need to establish trust.

 If you don’t want to risk losing money on paid ads and therefore want to promote affiliate links on Facebook using one of the free methods, then you need to establish a fan base first.
 Focus on adding value to people’s lives on Facebook before you start doing any promotion.

 There are literally hundreds of groups on Facebook devoted to traveling.
-In these groups, you can find people who are interested in traveling and thus are potential buyers of this product.
+In these groups, you can find people interested in traveling and thus are potential buyers of this product.

-Of course, you should not join all the groups and spam your link everywhere.
-That would not yield you any results and also you would soon get banned as it would violate the group’s rules.
+Of course, you should not join all relevant Facebook groups and spam your link everywhere.
+That would not get you any results and also would soon get you banned as it would violate the group’s rules.
 Directly promoting links on a Facebook group is simply not the way to go.

 You will have more chance of success in promoting affiliate links on Facebook if you promote them indirectly.
-So, in our example, when you promote a product that teaches people how to find cheap tickets, you would write an article related to air travel.
-You could write an article about the best travel fare aggregator websites.
+For example, if you promoted a product that teaches people how to find cheap tickets, you could write an article related to finding cheap tickets.
+Inside the article, you would include your affiliate links.

 A lot of Facebook groups allow the posting of links to blog articles (read the rules of each Facebook group first before posting).
 If people click on your article about air travel, then you have a much better chance that they will buy from your affiliate link in the article.

 Your freebie should be related to the product you are promoting.
-In our example, you could have a freebie like ‘7-day course - how to get the cheapest flight ticket’.
-You would create an email opt-in and place it at the end of your article.
-All superior email marketing software will allow you to create nice-looking opt-in forms.
-I use and recommend ConvertKit.
+In our example, you could have a freebie like a "7-day course - How to Get the Cheapest Flight Tickets".
+You would create an email opt-in and place it inside an article + have an exit intent popup.
+All better email marketing software will allow you to create such opt-ins.

-I know it’s a cliché, but it’s true that doing affiliate marketing without collecting emails means leaving a lot of money on the table.
+I know it’s a cliché to say, but doing affiliate marketing without collecting emails indeed means leaving a lot of money on the table.

-I will be completely honest with you, if you want to use Facebook for affiliate marketing and you don’t want to pay for ads, then you will need a website.
-If you don’t have a website, you cannot expect to earn a lot of money doing affiliate marketing on Facebook.
+I will be completely honest with you.
+If you want to use Facebook for affiliate marketing and don’t want to pay for ads, you will need a website.
+If you don’t have a website, you cannot expect to earn much money doing affiliate marketing on Facebook.

-This sounds great, but, of course, it takes time and effort to build a Facebook group with a decent number of members.
-You cannot just post affiliate links in your group, you need to provide value and build engagement.
+This sounds great, but it takes time and effort to build a Facebook group with a decent number of members.

 Creating a Facebook page makes sense if you have a website.
 It allows you to keep your audience updated with your latest content.
 You can send your followers to your content that includes affiliate links or, if you have established trust, you can try to directly send them to the product page.

-If you don’t have a website, I don’t recommend creating a Facebook page just for the sake of using it for affiliate marketing.
+If you don’t have a website, I don’t recommend creating a Facebook page just to use it for affiliate marketing.

-However, it is worth noting that, for some, niche pages work better than groups.
-For instance, if you were promoting dog or cat related products, a Facebook page would be a great asset.
-People follow dog/cat pages simply because they like seeing pictures of their favorite pets and not because they want to lead an conversation about them.
+However, it is worth noting that sometimes Facebook pages work better than groups.
+For instance, if you were promoting dog or cat-related products, a Facebook page would be a great asset.
+People follow dog/cat pages simply because they like seeing pictures of their favorite pets and not because they want to lead a conversation about them.

 If you are not sure if a Facebook page would work in your niche, just search on Facebook for similar existing pages.
-If you can find at least one generic page (not a brand) with a bigger following, then creating a page makes sense.
+If you can find at least a couple generic Facebook pages (not belonging to any brand) with a bigger following, then creating a page might be a good option.

-Running Facebook ads is another way in which you can approach doing affiliate marketing on Facebook.
-The benefit of running Facebook ads is obvious: you don’t need to have a fan base on Facebook.
-Facebook provides you with many targeting options like demographics, interest or behaviors, etc.
+Running Facebook ads is another way in which you can approach affiliate marketing on Facebook.
+The benefit of running Facebook ads is obvious: you don’t need a fan base on Facebook.
+Facebook provides many targeting options like demographics, interests or behaviors, etc.

 Conclusion: Should You Promote Affiliate Links on Facebook?

-In my opinion, doing affiliate marketing on Facebook has great potential if it is approached correctly.
+In my opinion, affiliate marketing on Facebook has great potential if approached correctly.
 If you decide to use Facebook for affiliate marketing only because it’s easy to spam your links everywhere, you cannot expect to be successful.

-On the other hand, if you take the time to build a following for a page/group or if you leverage Facebook to send traffic to your blog posts, then doing affiliate marketing on Facebook can be a game-changer for you.
+On the other hand, if you take the time to build a following for a page/group or leverage Facebook to send traffic to your blog posts, doing affiliate marketing on Facebook can be a game-changer for you.

 Whether you decide to promote on Facebook freely or use Facebook ads, my best advice is to always have a website.
-If you don’t have a website, you miss out on a lot of sales.
+You miss out on many sales if you don’t have one.